Paul Whitehouse: Career

-TV career
+Television

 While watching a preview tape of highlights from Enfield's programme, Whitehouse and Higson were inspired to create a rapid-fire delivery comedy series which would evolve into The Fast Show (when shown in the United States on BBC America, the show was titled Brilliant).
 Whitehouse's characters included Rowley Birkin QC, Unlucky Alf, Arthur Atkinson, Ron Manager and Ted.

 An online series of The Fast Show commissioned by Fosters led to six weekly episodes launched on 10 November 2011.

-In 2001 and 2002 Whitehouse and his Fast Show collaborator Dave Cummings co-wrote two series of the BBC comedy drama Happiness; Whitehouse also performed the lead role as a voice-over actor with a mid-life crisis.
+In 2001 and 2002, Whitehouse and Fast Show collaborator Dave Cummings co-wrote two series of the BBC comedy drama Happiness; Whitehouse also performed the lead role as a voice-over actor with a mid-life crisis.

 Whitehouse wrote, produced and appeared with Chris Langham in the 2005 comedy drama Help, also for the BBC.
 In this series he took 25 roles, all patients of Langham's psychotherapist (except one, who is Langham's psychotherapist's psychotherapist).
 The pair's collaboration resulted in Whitehouse taking the witness stand on 24 July 2007 in the trial of Langham, in regard to the charge of holding explicit images and videos of minors.
 Langham claimed he downloaded this material as research for a character in the second series of Help, but Whitehouse's testimony only partially corroborated this explanation.

-Whitehouse appeared in the BBC sketch series Harry & Paul (formerly Ruddy Hell!
+He appeared in the BBC sketch series Harry & Paul (formerly Ruddy Hell!
 It's Harry and Paul), starring alongside Harry Enfield.
 Whitehouse starred alongside Charlie Higson in the BBC2 comedy series Bellamy's People, with the first episode broadcast on 21 January 2010.
 The comedy evolved from the BBC Radio 4 program Down the Line.
 The show originally had the working title of Bellamy's Kingdom.

-In October 2014 Harry Enfield and Whitehouse returned to the characters of Frank and George in a sketch for Channel 4's testicular cancer awareness comedy series The Feeling Nuts Comedy Night.
+In October 2014, Harry Enfield and Whitehouse revived the classic characters Frank and George ("The Self-Righteous Brothers") from Harry Enfield and Chums, in a sketch for Channel 4's testicular cancer awareness comedy series The Feeling Nuts Comedy Night.

 In 2015 his sitcom Nurse, based on his Radio 4 series of the same name (see below), debuted on BBC2 on 10 March.

 In August 2015, Whitehouse, alongside Enfield, in celebration of their 25-year partnership, presented An Evening With Harry Enfield and Paul Whitehouse.

-In June and July 2018 Whitehouse appeared with his long-time friend and fellow comedian Bob Mortimer in a delightful BBC2 six-part series, Mortimer & Whitehouse: Gone Fishing.
+In June and July 2018, Whitehouse appeared with his long-time friend and fellow comedian Bob Mortimer in a BBC2 six-part series, Mortimer & Whitehouse: Gone Fishing.
 The two friends, who both suffer from heart conditions, share their thoughts and experiences while fishing at a variety of locations around the UK, often with anecdotes about Paul's health and Bob's misadventures.
 The fourth series of Gone Fishing began broadcasting in 2021.
 The fifth series began in September 2022, and returned for a Christmas special in December 2022.
+The duo returned for a sixth series broadcast on BBC.

+Whitehouse will portray Argus Filch in HBO's television adaptation of the Harry Potter series.